Study of transition form factors of the lightest pseudoscalars: Fit results and discussions

 In Fig.~\ref{fig:IMS}, there are the fit results of the normalized TFFs in the left column and the $e^+e^-$ invariant mass spectra of $P\to \gamma e^{+}e^{-}$ and $\eta'\to \omega e^+e^-$ in the right column.
 For the invariant mass spectra, $\sqrt{q^2}$ is the momentum of the virtual photon, which transits into electron-positron pair.
 The experimental datasets are taken from A2 \cite{A2:2016sjm,Adlarson:2016hpp}, NA60 \cite{NA60:2016nad}, NA62 \cite{NA62:2016zfg}, BESIII \cite{BESIII:2015zpz,BESIII:2024pxo,BESIII:2015jiz}.
 For the invariant mass spectra of $\eta,\eta'\to\gamma e^+e^-$, two significant effects should be taken into account.
 First, the NLO radiative corrections must be considered, as shown by the theoretical analysis \cite{Husek:2017vmo}.
 In practice, a reasonable approach to include the complicated NLO radiative corrections is to use the interpolation method with the existing numerical results, e.g., Ref.~\cite{Husek:2017vmo}.
 One can obtain these radiative corrections from Refs.~\cite{Husek:2015sma,Husek:2017vmo,Afanasev:2023gev}.
 See Appendix \ref{app:RNLO} for details of our numerical results using the cubic spline interpolation method.
 Second, the widths of the lightest vector mesons play an essential role on the decay process of $\eta'\to\gamma e^+e^-$, as the the masses of the lightest vector mesons ($\rho$, $\omega$, $\phi$) are close to that of $\eta'$.
 As can be found, our results are consistent with the data.
 The fits are of high quality except for the energy region of 0.45-0.5~GeV for the TFF and invariant mass spectrum of $\eta$, as shown in the second row graphs.
 Nevertheless, ours are still compatible with the data within uncertainties.
 Indeed, the behaviour of the $\eta$ TFF in this energy region is sensitive to the mass of the $\rho$, but it has been fixed by PDG.
 Also, our analysis combines all the datasets.
 The cross section is also sensitive to the mass of the $\rho$ and give a strong contraint on it.
 As has been checked, the NLO radiative correction of $\eta'$ reduces the magnitude by about twelve percent in the energy region around $\rho,\omega$ resonances, which is crucial for fitting the data and determining the TFF.
-The corresponding results of branching fractions for Single- and Double-Dalitz decays are shown in Tab.~\ref{tab:t5}.
+The results of branching ratios for $V\to P\gamma$ and $P\to V\gamma$ decays of our model are shown in Tab.~\ref{tab:t5}.
+In general, our results agree well with PDG values~\cite{ParticleDataGroup:2024cfk} and previous theoretical predictions~\cite{Chen:2012vw,Qin:2020udp,Wang:2023njt}.

 The results of $e^+e^-\to P\gamma$ cross-sections are shown in Fig.~\ref{fig:cs;pi} for the $\pi^0$ case and Fig.~\ref{fig:cs;eta} for the $\eta,\eta'$ cases.